The Spunky Curl Logo

 Final Thoughts

-If you are looking to surf or enjoy a bit of partying, check out San Juan del Sur on the Pacific coast.
-For tranquil beaches with swaying palm trees, consider a visit to the Corn Islands on the Caribbean side.
+If you're looking to surf or enjoy a night of partying, check out San Juan del Sur on the Pacific coast.
+Consider a flight to the Corn Islands on the Caribbean side for tranquil beaches with swaying palm trees.
 Since Brad and I previously spent three weeks on the Bay Islands in Honduras to learn how to scuba dive, we didn't feel like adding those spots to the route.